-As previously noted, Mr. Allen has extensive investments in the areas of media and technology.
+As previously noted, Mr. Allen has and has had extensive investments in the areas of media and technology.
 We have a number of commercial relationships with third parties in which Mr. Allen has an interest.
 Mr. Allen or his affiliates own equity interests or warrants to purchase equity interests in various entities with which we do business or which provide us with products, services or programming.
 Mr. Allen owns 100% of the equity of Vulcan Ventures Incorporated and Vulcan Inc. and is the president of Vulcan Ventures.
+Ms. Jo Allen Patton is a director and the President and Chief Executive Officer of Vulcan Inc. and is a director and Vice President of Vulcan Ventures.
+Mr. Lance Conn is Executive Vice President of Vulcan Inc. and Vulcan Ventures.
 Mr. Savoy serves as a consultant to, and is a former vice president and director of Vulcan Ventures.
 The various cable, media, Internet and telephony companies in which Mr. Allen has invested may mutually benefit one another.
 We can give no assurance, nor should you expect, that any of these business relationships will be successful, that we will realize any benefits from these relationships or that we will enter into any business relationships in the future with Mr. Allen's affiliated companies.